The requirement for written procurement procedures is part of the Uniform Guidance that many federal grant recipients have been slow to implement.

 Spending Grant Funds

-This is where the rubber meets the road when it comes to procurement processes.
-(And procedures often get overlooked in a rush to spend the grant funds!)
+Spending grant funds for goods and services is where the rubber meets the road for procurement processes.
+(And procedures can get overlooked in a rush to spend the grant funds!)

-You should include your procedures and processes for:
+You should include your procedures and processes for the following:

 - Ensuring purchases are reasonable and necessary to support the work of the federal award